 Potential locked-in GHG emissions from key assets and products: The Group currently still relies on gas for certain of its steam generation / baking.
 The group will explore transitioning these to electric going forward but has no final plan yet in this respect.
 With respect to scope 3 emissions, the group is heavily dependent on its purchases from suppliers.
-For Private Label products it also depends on the approval of customers for lished in Commission Delegated Regulation 2021/2139:
+For Private Label products it also depends on the approval of customers for the implementation of improvement actions.